jorpic/webpack-typescript-react/README.md

 Example project with React.js, TypeScript and Webpack
 =====================================================

-TypeScript 1.6 is still in beta but is supprots JSX so we are using it.
+TypeScript 1.6 is still in beta but it has JSX support so we are using it.

 It's tempting to use React.js 0.14 (which is also in beta) but type definitions only for 0.13 are available